- Author, Ron Ketterling

 At the same time, changing customer expectations and consumer habits have increased pressure on manufacturing companies to transform products and services.
 E-commerce is driving new opportunities and changing distribution patterns.
 Today, most customers expect to conduct all business digitally, wherever, and whenever, using any device.
 In fact, increased customer expectations are a primary reason for digital transformation.

 Fortunately, the technology is available to help businesses increase operational efficiencies, be smarter about supply chain and materials planning, and do more with fewer people.
-But digital transformation is needed to implement and take advantage of these technologies.
+However, digital transformation is needed to implement and take advantage of these technologies.

 HOW DO MANUFACTURERS INITIATE DIGITAL TRANSFORMATION?